lamthienphuc/E-Commerce-Data-Warehouse/README.md

 # **E-Commerce Data Warehouse**

 ## **Description**
 This project aims to build a PostgreSQL-based data warehouse for analyzing e-commerce activities.
-Utilizing the dataset from Kaggle, the project will demonstrate the implementation of a star schema[...]
+Utilizing the dataset from Kaggle, the project will demonstrate the implementation of a star schema.